-If I’d told you I’ve been to the UK 8 times I’d really be lying.
-Not technically of course (I’d never lie to you!), but of those 8 times I’ve been to London seven times (before moving here, mind you).
+If I’d told you I’ve been to the UK, eight times I’d really be lying.
+Not technically of course (I’d never lie to you!), but of those eight times I’ve been to London seven times (before moving here, mind you).

-What to do
+What to See in Manchester

-John Rylands library
+John Rylands Library

 Now, let me start off by saying: I’m a proper book nerd.
 I can’t remember the last time I bought clothes, but I buy books on a weekly basis.
 So when I was recommended to go to the library, it was one of my first stops of the day.

 It’s always nice to take a little stroll trough a city’s centre, isn’t it?
 Like I said above Manchester has a lot of Victorian building I enjoyed seeing, even if it isn’t the prettiest of cities.
 It’s also super tiny, you’re never really more than 30 minutes walk away from anything.

 Did you know Manchester has the second largest Chinese community in the UK?
 Yep, right after London.
-Don’t forget to miss the great gate that marks the centre of China town, and have some lunch at one of the many Chinese restaurants!
+Don’t forget to miss the great gate that marks the centre of Chinatown, and have some lunch at one of the many Chinese restaurants!

-Like I said I’m not the biggest shopping animal in the world, but every now and then a girl goes wild, amiright?
+Like I said I’m not the biggest shopping animal in the world, but every now and then a girl goes wild, am I right?
 Arndale shopping mall is where to go to find all your favourite brands.

 The Shoreditch of Manchester, the hipster area, the liveliest place of the city.
-This is where all the coolest bars and restaurants are located, and where you’ll find the incrowd of Manchester on the weekends.
+This is where all the coolest bars and restaurants are located, and where you’ll find the in crowd of Manchester on the weekends.
 My recommendations are below!

 I didn’t personally have time to visit a museum, but there’s a few that sound like they’d be worth the visit such as the Police Museum, IWM North, Manchester Art Gallery, Manchester Museum and People’s History Museum Manchester.

-Where to eat
+Where to Eat in Manchester